andxyz/andxyz-writings/source/_drafts/what-goes-above-the-couch.markdown

 - abstract representation of musical instument

-- nationalism, canada's remote beautify, via landscape, flag or beaver
+- nationalism, canada's remote beauty, via landscape, flag or beaver

 - a picture of west toronto rails near where I live with the up train